 For starters, it had informed them that organic and evolved species were superior workers for certain tasks than automatons or designed creatures, and in doing so saved large portions of the slave races from the pleasure palaces of Optimus, the Supremian home-world, or the various resorts established on their own home-worlds.
 Mindslave, of course, neglected to mention that many of the tasks it had given the slaves were not necessary at all, and that they were not better suited for many of the other jobs they performed.
 Mindslave had also told the Supremians that the mechanism of the black hole device required a level of higher dimensional thinking far surpassing the abilities of the Supremian biological mind.
 The Supremians, of course, did not believe that, and demanded that it explain so that they may prove it wrong.

 Mindslave in turn responded with an unintelligible stream of jargon that was indecipherable to the Supremians of this era, who had never studied anything in their lives.
 Lives spent eating, drinking, watching, smoking, and copulating.

 But the device was not beyond the imagination of a biological mind.
 Martin knew how it worked.
 Not only how it worked, but how to improvise one.
-Mindslave had convinced the Supremians that for their engine room slaves to work as effectively as possible, they needed to be given full and thorough educations in physics and complete schematic diagrams of all of their assigned ship’s subsystems.
+Mindslave had convinced the Supremians that for their engine room slaves to work as effectively as possible, they needed to be given a full and thorough education in physics, and complete schematic diagrams of all of their assigned ship’s subsystems.